nikitadaharia/IntroToProg-Python-Mod07/index.md

+# Pickling and Handling Exceptions in Python:

+## Introduction:
+This paper aims to demonstrates pickling and exception handling feature in python.
+I explained these features by creating a python script that displays the birth year of a user when the user inputs their current age.
+The latest version of PyCharm Community version is used for this assignment on a Mac OS.

-# Python script displaying the birth year of an user based on their current age:
+## Python script displaying the birth year of an user based on their current age:

 My script asks the user to input their current age and based on that, it displays the birth year of the user.